suman-poudel/suman-poudel.github.io/README.md

 * **Instructor:** Dr. Bruce Russell

 #### Fragility Analysis of a 12-Story Building in OpenSees
-* Designed and analyzed a 2D 12-story tall building in OpenSees.
+* Designed and analysed a 2D 12-story tall building in OpenSees.
 * Enhanced a program using MATLAB and tested it on an official benchmark.
 * **Instructor:** Dr. Maha Kenawy

-#### Machine Learning-Based Surrogate Modeling for Buildings Subject to Earthquake Loading
+#### Machine Learning-Based Surrogate Modelling for Buildings Subject to Earthquake Loading
 * Applied support vector regression, random forest regression, and artificial neural networks to predict the response of a 3-story, 2-dimensional building.
 * **Instructor:** Dr. Maha Kenawy

 #### Virtual Laboratory for Grokking in Neural Networks
-* Developed a laboratory experiment to help students learn algorithmic and memorization behavior in neural network training.
+* Developed a laboratory experiment to help students learn algorithmic and memorisation behaviour in neural network training.
 * **Instructor:** Dr. Martin Hagan

 ### Undergraduate Projects (2019 – 2024)

 #### Seismic Vulnerability Evaluation and Retrofitting of Existing RCC Structure (Thesis)
-* Designed a 5-story tall institutional building in ETABS, analyzed the seismic vulnerability, and simulated the performance of the building under beam-column jacketing as a retrofitting method.
+* Designed a 5-story tall institutional building in ETABS, analysed the seismic vulnerability, and simulated the performance of the building under beam-column jacketing as a retrofitting method.

 #### Concrete Crack Detection Using CNN Model
 * Developed a Convolutional Neural Network (CNN) model capable of detecting concrete cracks directly from images.